-The register maintained by the Bank pursuant to the Securities and Futures Ordinance ("SFO") recorded that, as at 31 December 2016, the following corporations had interests or short positions in the shares or underlying shares (as defined in the SFO) in the Bank set opposite their respective names:
+The register maintained by the Bank pursuant to the Securities and Futures Ordinance ("SFO") recorded that, as at 31 December 2017, the following corporations had interests or short positions in the shares or underlying shares (as defined in the SFO) in the Bank set opposite their respective names:

-Number of Ordinary Shares in the Bank

-Name of Corporation (Percentage of total)

-The Hongkong and Shanghai Banking Corporation Limited 1,188,057,371 (62.14%)

-HSBC Asia Holdings BV 1,188,057,371 (62.14%)

-HSBC Asia Holdings (UK) Limited 1,188,057,371 (62.14%)

-HSBC Holdings BV 1,188,057,371 (62.14%)

-HSBC Finance (Netherlands) 1,188,057,371 (62.14%)

-HSBC Holdings plc 1,188,057,371 (62.14%)
+Name of Corporation Number of Ordinary Shares in the Bank (Percentage of total) The Hongkong and Shanghai Banking Corporation Limited 1,188,057,371 (62.14%) HSBC Asia Holdings BV 1,188,057,371 (62.14%) HSBC Asia Holdings (UK) Limited 1,188,057,371 (62.14%) HSBC Holdings BV 1,188,057,371 (62.14%) HSBC Finance (Netherlands) 1,188,057,371 (62.14%) HSBC Holdings plc 1,188,057,371 (62.14%)

-The Hongkong and Shanghai Banking Corporation Limited is a wholly-owned subsidiary of HSBC Asia Holdings BV, which is a wholly-owned subsidiary of HSBC Asia Holdings (UK) Limited, which in turn is a wholly-owned subsidiary of HSBC Holdings BV.
-HSBC Holdings BV is a wholly-owned subsidiary of HSBC Finance (Netherlands), which in turn is a wholly-owned subsidiary of HSBC Holdings plc.
-Accordingly, the interests of The Hongkong and Shanghai Banking Corporation Limited are recorded as the interests of HSBC Asia Holdings BV, HSBC Asia Holdings BV, HSBC Finance (Netherlands) and HSBC Holdings BV, HSBC Finance (Netherlands) and HSBC Holdings plc.
+The Hongkong and Shanghai Banking Corporation Limited is a wholly-owned subsidiary of HSBC Asia Holdings BV, which is a wholly-owned subsidiary of HSBC Asia Holdings (UK) Limited, which in turn is a wholly-owned subsidiary of HSBC Holdings BV is a wholly-owned subsidiary of HSBC Finance (Netherlands), which in turn is a wholly-owned subsidiary of HSBC Holdings plc.
+Accordingly, the interests of The Hongkong and Shanghai Banking Corporation Limited are recorded as the interests of HSBC Asia Holdings BV, HSBC Asia Holdings (UK) Limited, HSBC Holdings BV, HSBC Finance (Netherlands) and HSBC Holdings plc.